Creat1v/telegram_bot/README.md

-# telegram_bot
+# Telegram_bot
-First experience creating a telegram bot
+# First experience creating a telegram bot
+# Rename token_sample.yml to token.yml and adjust the token from your telegram bot.